myroms/roms_test/WC13/RBL4DVAR/VERIFYING_ANALYSIS/Readme.md

       structure are observed near the open boundaries and land/sea masking regions.

-  (3) Before you run this application, you need to execute the job
-      script:

-      job_array_modes.csh

-      In R4D-Var (observation space minimization), the Lanczos vectors are stored in output 4D-Var NetCDF file "wc13_mod.nc".

-  (4) Customize your preferred "build_roms" script and provide the
+  (3) Customize your preferred "build_roms" script and provide the
       appropriate values for:

       * Root directory, MY_ROOT_DIR